expanduc/pyconuy/docs/api.rst

 ------
 Schema
 ------
-All API access is done over HTTP from the voiceapi.expand.com.uy, authentication is disabled for this version.
+All API access is done over HTTP from the voiceapi.expand.com.uy domain, authentication is disabled for this version.
 Data is received using multipart-form encoded requests, all data sent by this API is JSON encoded.